-If your request is approved by the department, your remaining quiz will constitute 25% of your final grade and the final exam will account for 47% of your final grade.
+If you miss 1 quiz and your request is approved by the department, your remaining quiz will constitute 25% of your final grade and the final exam will account for 45% of your final grade.
+If you miss both Quizzes and both of your requests are approved by the Department your final exam will be worth 70%.